fgr1986/rram_multilevel_driver/README.md

 requested to cite [1] in the reference
 [1] P.-Y. Chen, S. Yu, “Compact modeling of RRAM devices and its applications in 1T1R and 1S1R array design,” IEEE Trans.
 Electron Devices, vol. 62, no. 12, pp. 4022-4028, 2015.

+# From the paper submitted to IEEE

+	Memristor crossbar arrays naturally accelerates
+	neural networks applications by carrying out
+	parallel multiply-add operations.
+	Due to the abrupt SET operation characterizing most RRAM devices, on-chip training usually requires either from iterative write/read stages, huge and variations-sensitive circuitry, or both, in order to achieve multilevel capabilities.
+	This paper presents a novel architecture to achieve multilevel capabilities with a short and fixed operation duration.
+	We rely on an ad-hoc scheme to self-control the abrupt SET, choking the writing stimulus as the cell addresses the desired level.
+	We validated the proposal against thorough simulations using RRAM cells fitting extremely fast physical devices and a commercial $40$$nm$ CMOS technology, both exhibiting variability.
+	In every case the proposed architecture allowed progressive and almost-linear resistive levels in each 1T1R and 1R crossbars structures.